-The monumental Column of Marcus Aurelius, which is modelled on Trajan's Column, was erected in honour of the eponymous Roman emperor (r.161 to 180).
+The monumental Column of Marcus Aurelius (c.180-93), which is modelled on Trajan's Column, was erected in honour of the eponymous Roman emperor (r.161 to 180).

 The shaft of the column is made up of 28 blocks of Carrara marble, each 3.7 metres in diameter.
 The blocks have been cut away on the inside to create a helical staircase.
 The reliefs on the exterior tell the story of the emperor’s wars north of the Danube.
 The column was once crowned by a bronze statue of Marcus Aurelius.

-East side: SIXTVS V PON MAX / COLVMNAM HANC / AB OMNI IMPIETATE / EXPVRGATAM / S PAVLO APOSTOLO / AENEA EIVS STATVA / INAVRATA IN SVMMO / VERTICE POSITA DD / A M D LXXXIX PONT IV.
+East side: SIXTVS V PON MAX / COLVMNAM HANC / AB OMNI IMPIETATE / EXPVRGATAM / S PAVLO APOSTOLO / AENEA EIVS STATVA / INAVRATA IN SVMMO / VERTICE POSITA DD / A M D LXXXIX PONT IV (Sixtus V, Pontifex Maximus, gave as a gift this column, cleansed of all wickedness, to Saint Paul the Apostle, setting on top his statue in gilded bronze, in the year of 1589, fourth of his pontificate).

-West side: M AVRELIVS IMP / ARMENIS PARTHIS / GERMANISQ BELLO / MAXIMO DEVICTIS / TRIVMPHALEM HANC / COLVMNAM REBVS / GESTIS INSIGNEM / IMP ANTONINO PIO / PATRI DEDICAVIT.
+West side: M AVRELIVS IMP / ARMENIS PARTHIS / GERMANISQ BELLO / MAXIMO DEVICTIS / TRIVMPHALEM HANC / COLVMNAM REBVS / GESTIS INSIGNEM / IMP ANTONINO PIO / PATRI DEDICAVIT (Upon the defeat in a mighty war of the Armenians, Parthians and Germans, Emperor Marcus Aurelius dedicated to his father, Emperor Antoninus Pius, this triumphal column, distinguished by his exploits).

 For centuries, climbing the column, in order to enjoy the view from the platform at the top, was a popular pastime.
 It will come as no surprise to learn that this is no longer permitted.